 - create cheers in French and have students use them at a basketball games or other sports events;

 - have students prepare a presentation on Une Abominable Feuille d’érable (see April 1998 National Bulletin) by Roch Carrier and screen the animated video Le Chandail;

 - view a movie with sport or a game as a theme or in a scene, such as the games of boules in La Gloire de mon père;

 - have students prepare posters or design stamps on Francophone sports or traditions;

 - invite local French-speaking athletes to give a talk;

-- have students create a flyer, brochure, newspaper, or magazine filled with games and puzzles, review of sporting matches, cartoons with a sports flavor;
+- have students create a real or virtual presentation with games and puzzles, review of sporting matches, cartoons with a sports flavor;

-- have students compare types of sports, personalities, and features in sports magazines in English to those in French from the same period, such Sports Illustrated and L'Équipe.
+- have students compare types of sports, personalities, and features in sports publications in English to those in French from the same period, such as Sports Illustrated and L’Équipe.

 - organize a casino night with prizes from French businesses or host a lotto game for parents with numbers called in French;

 - host an evening of board games: French Scrabble, Monopoly, Trivial Pursuit, Pictionary, Le Baseball, Voyage en France, or Mille Bornes;